aheze/aheze/README.md

 <a href="https://github.com/aheze/ProgressGif">ProgressGif</a>, an open-source app
 </td>
 <td colspan="2">
-How to draw anime characters
+How to write the essays good
 </td>
 <td colspan="2">
-New open-source libraries
+On going to college
 </td>
 <td colspan="2">
 You-Zitsu Vol. 11